Arthur Penn

 Arthur Hiller Penn (September 27, 1922 – September 28, 2010) was an American filmmaker, theatre director, and producer.
 He was a three-time Academy Award nominee for Best Director, and a Tony Award winner.
 Among other accolades, he was also nominated for a BAFTA Award, a Golden Globe and two Primetime Emmy Awards.

-Penn’s first achieved prominence as a theatre director, winning a Tony Award for Best Direction of a Play for The Miracle Worker.
+Penn first achieved prominence as a theatre director, winning a Tony Award for Best Direction of a Play for The Miracle Worker.
 He received similar acclaim and his first Oscar nomination for directing the 1962 film adaptation.
 His 1967 film Bonnie and Clyde is credited with initiating the New Hollywood movement, by infusing the biographical crime drama with a counterculture sensibility.
 He achieved similar critical and commercial success directing the comedy Alice's Restaurant (1969) and the revisionist Western Little Big Man (1970), which further reflected that ethos.

 Penn’s other notable films included the neo-noir Night Moves (1975) and the revisionist Western The Missouri Breaks (1976).
 In the 1990s, he returned to stage and television direction and production, including an executive producer role for the police procedural series Law & Order.
-By his death in 2010, Penn was the recipient of several honorary accolades, including an Honorary Golden Bear, a Tony Award, and an Akira Kurosawa Award from the San Francisco International Film Festival.

 Early life

 Penn was born in 1922, to a Russian Jewish family in Philadelphia, Pennsylvania, the son of Sonia (Greenberg), a nurse, and Harry (Tzvi) William Penn, a watchmaker, both natives of then Novoaleksandrovsk, Russia, now Zarasai, Lithuania.
 He was the younger brother of Irving Penn, the fashion, portrait and still life photographer.
 During his early years, he moved in with his mother after she divorced his father.
 Some time after, he came back to his sickly father, leading him to run his father's watch repair shop.
+As Penn grew up, he became increasingly interested in film, especially after seeing the Orson Welles film Citizen Kane.

 At 19, he was drafted into the United States Army during World War II (1943–1946), serving as an infantryman in the Battle of the Bulge.
 While stationed in Britain, he became interested in theater.
 He started to direct and take part in shows being put on for the soldiers around England at the time.

-As Penn grew up, he became increasingly interested in film, especially after seeing the Orson Welles film Citizen Kane.
-He later attended Black Mountain College in North Carolina.
-As a student there he directed a production of Erik Satie's 1913 play The Ruse of Medusa (Le piège de Méduse) with R. Buckminster Fuller, Elaine de Kooning, and Merce Cunningham performing, and he was a featured commentator in the documentary Fully Awake about the college.
+After the war, Penn attended Black Mountain College in North Carolina.
+As a student there he directed a production of Erik Satie's Le piège de Méduse with R. Buckminster Fuller, Elaine de Kooning, and Merce Cunningham performing, and he was a featured commentator in the documentary Fully Awake about the college.